 What Are Some High-Paying Biology Professions?

 If you're interested in the life sciences field, many biology professions offer high salaries.
 You might find a career working as a biological scientist, researcher, sales representative or physician in all sorts of specialties.
 Read on to learn more about some of the highest-paying biology professions.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Biology degrees can also be found in these popular choices.

 There are a number of biology jobs that offer lucrative salaries; however, many available positions require particular levels of education.
 An undergraduate degree can prepare you for a career in science and medicine sales, while an advanced degree can allow you to pursue independent scientific research or become a physician.